ardanlabs/training-ai/notebook-to-production/introduction/README.md

 $ git clone https://github.com/ardanlabs/training-ai.git
 ```

 This will pull down the workshop materials to your instance.
-To confirm that the materials are there, you can navigate to the training-ai directory and the list contents.
+To confirm that the materials are there, you can navigate to the `training-ai/notebook-to-production` directory and the list contents.
 You should see:

 ```
-$ cd training-ai
+$ cd training-ai/notebook-to-production/
 $ ls
-README.md               deploying_stages        introduction            pipeline_stages         scaling_managing_stages
+deploying_managing  frameworks_that_scale  introduction  pipeline_stages  portability  README.md
 ```

 ## 3. Starting Jupyter

-Now, we are going to start our journey to production with a familiar Python workflow contained in a jupyter notebook.
+Now, we are going to start our journey to production with a familiar Python workflow contained in a Jupyter notebook.
 Navigate to the `introduction` directory and then start Jupyter as follows:

 ```
 $ cd introduction